TIBCOSoftware/tp-helm-charts/docs/workshop/aro (Azure Red Hat OpenShift)/cluster-setup/README.md

 ## Introduction

-In order to deploy Data Plane, you need to have a ARO cluster and install the necessary tools.
+In order to deploy the Data Plane, you need to have a ARO cluster and install the necessary tools.
 This workshop will guide you to create an ARO cluster and install the necessary tools.
 After completing the steps from this document, you will need to follow separate steps for [Data Plane](../data-plane/) setups.

 ## Command Line Tools required

 The steps mentioned below were run on a Macbook Pro linux/amd64 platform.
 The following tools are installed using [brew](https://brew.sh/):
-* envsubst (0.22.5, part of homebrew gettext)
+* envsubst (0.24.1, part of homebrew gettext)
-* jq (1.7.1)
+* jq (1.8.0)
-* yq (v4.44.1)
+* yq (v4.45.4)
-* bash (5.2.26)
+* bash (5.2.37)
-* az (az-cli/2.70.0)
+* az (az-cli/2.74.0)
-* kubectl (v1.31.5)
+* kubectl (v1.33.1)
-* helm (v3.14.3)
+* helm (v3.18.0)
-* oc (4.18.13)
+* oc (4.18.17)

-For reference, [Dockerfile](../../Dockerfile) with [apline 3.20](https://hub.docker.com/_/alpine) can be used to build a docker image with all the tools mentioned above, pre-installed.
+For reference, [Dockerfile](../../Dockerfile) with [alpine 3.22](https://hub.docker.com/_/alpine) can be used to build a docker image with all the tools mentioned above, pre-installed.
 The subsequent steps can be followed from within the container.

 > [!IMPORTANT]
-> Please use --platform while building the image with [docker buildx commands](https://docs.docker.com/engine/reference/commandline/buildx_build/).
+> Please use --platform flag while building the image with [docker buildx commands](https://docs.docker.com/engine/reference/commandline/buildx_build/).
 > This can be different based on your [machine OS and hardware architecture](https://docs.docker.com/build/building/multi-platform/)

 A sample command on Linux AMD64 is